stevejay/artfullylondon-api/README.md

 #### Imagemagick

-On Windows, install a [Windows binary release](https://www.imagemagick.org/script/download.php of Imagemagick.
-Make sure you tick the 'Install legacy utilities' installer option.
+On Windows, install a [Windows binary release](https://www.imagemagick.org/script/download.php) of Imagemagick.
+Make sure to tick the 'Install legacy utilities' installer option.

 #### LocalStack

 On Windows, you can follow these steps to install and run LocalStack:

 1. Clone the LocalStack repo
-1. CD into that clone
+1. Cd into that clone
 1. Run the command `export COMPOSE_CONVERT_WINDOWS_PATHS=1` (because of [this issue](https://github.com/docker/for-win/issues/1829))
 1. Run the command `docker-compose up`

 #### Authentication

-You need to create a Cognito user pool ;[instructions here](https://stackoverflow.com/a/45253010).
+When running the services locally, Cognito authentication is disabled.
+When running on a different environment, you need to have created a Cognito user pool for it.
+The instructions to do that are [here](https://stackoverflow.com/a/45253010).

-You also need to create an Auth0 passwordless authentication account.
+When running the User Service on any environment, you need to have created an Auth0 passwordless authentication account.

 ### Running a Service

-Each service requires an `env.yml` file to exist that is populated with the appropriate values for the enviroment being run/deployed.
+Each service requires an `env.yml` file to exist that is populated with the appropriate values for the enviroment being run or deployed.
 The root directory for each service contains an `env.template.yml` file that should be copied, renamed to `env.yml` and populated appropriately.
 Three environments are assumed:

-- Development - Run locally
+- Development - The services are run locally using [serverless-offline](https://github.com/dherault/serverless-offline) and LocalStack
-- Staging - Deployed to and run on AWS
+- Staging - The services are deployed to and run on AWS
-- Production - Deployed to and run on AWS
+- Production - The services are deployed to and run on AWS

 The `env.template.yml` contains the required values for the Development environment when those values are not secrets.
 Values with the text `<INSERT>` need to be replaced.

 ### Troubleshooting

-###~ Port Conflicts on Windows
+#### Port Conflicts on Windows

 Use the following process to check what software is already running on a given port: